 ‘Holistic’ alumni embrace all academic and professional specialisations, whether for collaboration or personal interests, and thus cross or bridge categories.
 This may confuse or even offend those who prefer rigid classifications.

-At the apogée of holistic development, Systems Planning℠ creates, promotes, enjoys, and radiates an integrated multi-dimensional maturity designated as Haute Culture™ (Competences technical folio), which epitomises the art of efficiency™.
+At the apogée of holistic development, Systems Planning℠ creates, promotes, enjoys, and radiates an integrated multi-dimensional maturity designated as Haute Culture™, which epitomises the art of efficiency™.

-At a practical and focussed level, often associated with a specific subject matter, Systems Planning℠ puts the art of efficiency™ through its paces by means of a dynamic engagement of effort, capability, and kudos designated as Competitive Advantage™.
+At a practical and focussed stage, often associated with a specific subject matter, Systems Planning℠ helps stakeholders build a dynamic, ever-evolving autonomy designated as Competitive Advantage™ — v.
+SPDP℠.